Learning NextJS

 build your API layer within your NextJS application.

-For example, the following API route pages/api/user.js
+For example, the following API route pages/api/user.js returns a json

 response with a status code of 200: